keep up with announcements in the updates thread

 ZatrikionMain article: Zatrikion

-While each nation of Eridianus has its own military, the Zatrikion is the name given to the collective forces of the Enclaves dedicated to keeping the peace of the region, ensuring safe travel through Eridianus, defending the Enclaves from various threats.
-The Zatrikion center of operations is in Suladiaz, though several outposts of theirs are scattered across the region.
+While most nations of Eridianus have their own military, the Zatrikion is the name given to the collective forces of the Enclaves dedicated to keeping the peace of the region as a whole, ensuring safe travel through Eridianus, and defending the Enclaves from various threats.
+The Zatrikion center of operations is in Suladiaz, though several outposts of theirs are strategically located across the region.

 With their origins rooted in Taen’s City Guards, the Zatrikion are the most experienced in navigating Eridianus’ surreal geography.
-More often than not, their work involves trekking through the wilds, helping safely escort people and cargo across the region.
-Many Zatrikion are former bounty hunters or adventurers, simply continuing their work on behalf of the Enclaves in securing noteworthy artifacts and defeating dangerous beasts.
+Their work primarily involves trekking through the wilds and helping escort people and cargo safely across the region.

 Events are arranged from latest to oldest, with most recent events at the top.

 - April 30 - Rozharon Parálios dissolves the Veluriyam Empire and restructures its military, the Zatrikion.
 She declares the Enclaves of the Eridianus - Taen, Tethys, and Everrun - as a new nation, under the guidance and facilitation of the Parálios Dynasty.

 April 6 - Taen’s pocket dimension collapses, giving way to the creation of the region of Eridianus.

 January 6 - Under Pallas Parálios, Taen secedes from the Veluriyam empire to become a sovereign nation -- the Free Cities of Taen.

 November 12 - John Wilder, Governor of New Everrun, forms a pact with Lenore Parálios.

 - August 31 - Tethys’ newly-elected prime minister forms a pact with Empress Rozharon Parálios